-- Yes, definitely.
+Yes, ginger cookies can be frozen.
 Once you’ve baked the cookies and they’ve cooled to room temperature, place in an airtight container.
 If you are stacking the cookies, place a sheet of waxed paper between each layer so the cookies don’t stick together.
 Cookies can be frozen up to 2 months in advance.

 Can I make and freeze cookie dough in advance?

-- Yes, this is a great time-saver.
+Yes, making and freezing cookie dough in advance is a great time-saver.
 Once you’ve made the cookie dough, place on sheets of plastic wrap, and secure tightly.
 Then store the wrapped dough in a zip-lock freezer bag, making sure it is air-tight.
 When ready to bake the cookies, let the dough thaw slightly.
 While the dough is still cold, begin rolling into cookie balls.
 Bake according to directions.